 So, it’s time for a new sofa.
-Your old one has seen better days, or perhaps you’re tired of your current set up and fancy a change.
-This article will explore the things you can do to welcome your new sofa in your home.
+Your old one has seen better days, or perhaps you’re tired of your current setup and fancy a change.
+This article will explore the things you can do to welcome your new sofa to your home.
 We have worked with Robinson of England to produce this article.
 They are experts when it comes to sofas as they specialized in handmade Chesterfields.

 Table of Contents

 To consider before purchasing your new sofa:

 Try it – Obvious to say but until you sit down on a sofa you never truly know it.
 It may look good and feel comfortable, but what if it’s hard to get out of again?
 A quick test tells all.